 "I've found everything I've never found before.
 And when it ends - as it probably must - well even then I won't feel that life has cheated me too much." ~ Jean Harlow in 1937

 Jean Harlow's life came to a tragic end on June 7, 1937.
 The blonde superstar was just twenty-six years old.
-In her short life Jean had starred in more than forty films, had three husbands, and created hundreds of headlines.
+In her short life Jean had starred in more than forty films, married three husbands, and created hundreds of scandalous headlines.
 At the time of her death she was in an on-again off-again romance with actor William Powell.
 After she died wild rumors started spreading about what had really happened.
 Some people claimed Jean's hair bleach had killed her or that she died from a botched abortion.
 The truth was much more simple but just as tragic.
 When Jean was just fifteen years old she came down with Scarlet fever.
 She never fully recovered and the illness slowly weakened her over the next decade.
 In March 1937 Jean began work on the film Saratoga with he good friend Clark Gable.